grantcarthew/start-prototype/PROJECT.md

 1. I will identify and issue
 2. We will discuss it and decide on the fix
 3. You will fix the issue in the document
-4. You will review related documents to make sure there are no inconsistencies
+4. You will review related documents in docs/cli/ and docs/design/design-records/ to make sure there are no inconsistencies
 5. You will update related documents
 6. Add the fix to the bottom of this document in the ## Fixed section
 7. Ask me to commit the changes